STEMMechanics/STEMCraft-Core/README.md

 ### 1.1

+-   Coordination action and boss bar now available using `/coord` and `/coordbar`
+-   Trader villagers randomally spawn in survival worlds and keep a running tally of trades
+-   Tons of helper methods for coding features
 -   Tab completion shows options that contain the text instead of starts with
 -   Added `display-version` config option to override MOTD version
 -   Added /toolreset command to clear toolstats data on item